rsksmart/rif-relay/Readme.md

 ## Scripts

-This repository contains a script that analyzes gas consumption for relay and deploy requests.
+This repository contains a script that analyzes gas consumption for relay and deploy transactions.
 It prints different metrics related to gas usage when relaying a transaction or deploying a smart wallet.
 To run it, execute the command:

 `npm run analyze:gas <NETWORK_NAME>`